 excluded_tools | string array | No | Tools to remove from the final set.
 Exclusions are always applied last, regardless of how a tool was included. |

-included_tools or included_servers should be set, otherwise the group will be empty.Create an MCP client
+At least one of included_tools or included_servers should be set, otherwise the group will be empty.

-Used withmcpjungle create mcp-client --conf <file> (enterprise mode).
+Used with mcpjungle create mcp-client --conf <file> (enterprise mode).

 | Field | Type | Required | Description |